shivam091/rails_bootstrap_form/README.md

 ### Disabling wrapper

 In some cases, you may need to disable the default wrapper.
-You can do this by passing 'wrapper: false':
+You can do this by passing `wrapper: false` option:

 ![wrapper_false](https://github.com/shivam091/rails_bootstrap_form/assets/7858927/1693cf0f-7a30-494d-9fb5-394f4fb2c676)